aweissman11/contentful-code-models/README.md

   - [ ] Content Type annotations??
   - [ ] Generate types from the model files
   - [ ] Full delete of a field??
 Maybe this just goes in a migration script rather than the config model
+- [ ] Fix regex flags in sync.
+We're getting null sometimes and that doesn't type match